Are Printed Yoga Mats Actually Good?

 Quality: Highest.

 The design is infused into the mat material at a molecular level.
 Colors are vibrant and permanent.
 The print doesn't wear off or peel.
-Sublimation works best on polyester and TPE materials.
-This is the gold standard for printed yoga mats.
-It costs more but lasts as long as the mat itself.
-If you're buying a printed mat, sublimation is what you want.
+Sublimation works best on polyester and synthetic materials.
+This is the best method for mats you plan to use regularly and wash frequently.
+Sublimation-printed mats are more expensive upfront but last longer.

 Screen Printing